Below you will find answers to the most common questions we hear from guests.

 We recommend children wear long sleeved tops that can tuck in, long trousers and socks.

-No shoes to be worn in the soft play areas.
-For the Go-Karts and climbing walls we do not recommend open toed sandals or slip on shoes.
-Trainers are ideal.
+No shoes to be worn in the soft play area – socks must be worn.
+For the Go Karts, Climbing Wall and Sky Trail shoes must be enclosed (No opened toed shoes, crocs or slip on shoes) Trainers are ideal.

 We have facilities designed for 0 to 12 year olds.
 The under 5s have their own separate area.